Monitor Database Query Performance 🔗

 Examine a specific query over time: You can also examine the performance of a specific query over time.
 This lets you see whether other factors in your system have affected the latency or request frequency of a given query within a database to help you decide whether you need to adjust or optimize that query.

-Database Query Performance is available by default, so all you need to do is enable the feature so that APM automatically begins indexing database-related span tags.
-See Enable Database Query Performance to get started monitoring database performance in APM.
+Database Query Performance is available by default, so all you need to do is turn on the feature so that APM automatically begins indexing database-related span tags.
+See Turn on Database Query Performance to get started monitoring database performance in APM.

 See the following links for more information about Database Query Performance:

-To enable Database Query Performance, see Enable Database Query Performance.
+To turn on Database Query Performance, see Turn on Database Query Performance.

-For a detailed use case using Database Query Performance, see Use case: Identify slow database queries using Database Query Performance.
+For a scenario focusing on MySQL and SQL troubleshooting, see Scenario: Jax identifies slow database queries using Database Query Performance.

 To troubleshoot issues with Database Query Performance, see Troubleshoot Database Query Performance.